Xuzhour/Basic-psychology-experiment-programme/README.md

 ## 🛠️ Prerequisites & Installation

-To run these experiments, you need a Python environment with the PsychoPy library installed.
+To execute these experiments, a Python environment with the PsychoPy library is required.
+Additionally, the Cyberball paradigm must be configured with Condition 1 set to 'Exclusive' and Condition 2 set to 'Inclusive'

 ### Recommended Environment
 * **PsychoPy Standalone:** [Download Here](https://www.psychopy.org/download.html) (Recommended for stability).